kstenerud/concise-encoding/cbe-specification.md

 ### RESERVED

-This type is reserved for future expansion of the format, and **MUST** not be used.
+This type is reserved for future expansion of the format, and **MUST NOT** be used.